 The capitalist neo-liberal free market system is a barrier, which separates common man from his natural means of turning his labour into his needs of life.
 Consequently, for the most part, common man can turn his labour into his needs of life only through an employer.
 An employer has the power to decide whether or not he will employ a person.
 Thus, collectively, employers have the power to decide whether or not a particular person shall be permitted to turn his labour into his needs of life.

-Employers increasingly use personality tests to filter out all employment candidates who do not have what psychologists determine to be ideal employee personality-types.
+Employers increasingly use personality tests to filter out all employment candidates who do not have what psychologists determine to be ideal employee personality types.
 I did not, by taking thought, select the personality type with which nature endowed me.
 Consequently, it is not my fault that my personality is incompatible with the narrow modus operandi of the socio-economy within which I was born and am constrained to live.
 So is it fair and equitable that, because I was born with what psychologists decree to be the wrong personality-type for an employee, I should be forcibly denied the means to turn my labour into my needs of life?
 I think not.

 Inset: Employers in the IT industry also increasingly use aptitude tests to filter out candidate employees that psychologists determine not to be apt for computer programming.
 I was an established programmer of merit 10 years before these tests came into vogue.
 Subsequently, when I applied for new jobs, I had to take an aptitude test.
 My average score was never more than about 5%.
 I could never see any connection between these psychologist-devised tests and programming computers.
 That is one of the reasons I started my own business.
 Customers didn't presume to present me with such ridiculous aptitude tests.

 A caring king or a benign dictator governs his people with equity.
 An evil king or a tyrannical dictator enslaves his people in misery.
 If the citizens of a democracy each votes for policies that suit his own selfish ambitions, without concern for the catastrophic collateral effects those policies may have on some of his fellow citizens, then disparity will reign.
 For democracy to be fair and benign, each must vote for policies he truly believes will create conditions that are fair and satisfactory for everybody.
-And 1 in every 70 people, within the class called 'everybody', are people like me.
+And 1 in every 70 people, within the class called 'everybody', are like me.
 So clearly, people in general are voting selfishly, not socially.

-However, it is not the political system, as such, that is causing them to vote this way.
+However, it is not the political system, as such, that causes them to vote this way.
 The people can fare well or fare badly, irrespectively of whether they are governed by decree or by democracy.
 The fault is with the selfish character of who governs, be it the king or the people.
 Under modern western democracy, this selfish character is embedded within the public mind by the industrial elite who employ modern mass-media to constantly drip-feed the public with their own selfish attitudes, thereby turning democracy into oligarchy.
-And it is this oligarchy that owns and controls the resources of the planet, giving only to those for whom it currently has need, the means to turn their labour into their needs of life.
-This oligarchy thus owns and controls access to the tree of life, which it uses exclusively for its own selfish ends.
+And it is this oligarchy that owns and controls the resources of the planet, giving, only to those for whom it currently has need, the means to turn their labour into their needs of life.
+This oligarchy thus owns and controls access to the tree of life, which it uses for its own selfish ends.

 Clearly, what is needed is a new social order of total inclusion in which those like myself, who are a little different, would — like everybody else — fare well, with the opportunity to contribute in accordance with their considerable abilities.
 It can be neither capitalist nor socialist.
 It is the subject of my book.